 For example: X-Pod has 10,000 listens per episode.

 Divide by 1000, then multiply the 10 by the $25 CPM.
-This works out to a $250 on a cost per episode basis.
+The total works out to a $250 on a cost per episode basis.

 Podcast advertising rates are often based on the consistent average downloads/streams that each episode gets within its first 30 to 90 days.
 (That seems like a wide range, but it’s not.
 Most podcasts hit over 90% of their downloads in the first week of release.)